Nutrition Counseling and Addiction Treatment

 - Proper nutrition can reduce some of the risks and symptoms during detox or withdrawal

 - Nutrition counseling during rehab can provide education and skills for a long-term healthy diet

 Nutrition is important to both the body and brain, and eating well can support your recovery from addiction.
 Learn how diet relates to mental health and addiction.

 Food and nutrition play a big role in our health and how we feel on a daily basis.
 Eating well can help with energy levels and overall health and reduce the risk of future diseases.
 When it comes to recovering from an addiction, good nutrition can be an important part of a comprehensive treatment strategy.

 Diet and nutrition counseling as part of mental health or drug rehab treatment can help to address existing deficiencies and encourage skills and habits that support long-term health.
 While many people recognize the connection between nutrition and mental health, diet is also important to brain health.

 Diet can have an impact on how we feel.
 It’s an aspect of recovery that is within our control.
-Learning about nutrition and mental health can support recovery for mental disorders and addiction.
+Learning about nutrition (Also See: What Foods to Eat During a Drug or Alcohol Detox) and mental health can support recovery for mental disorders and addiction.